 Plumbing systems in most homes are fairly complex, with twisting mazes of pipe work routed around the property.
-This can make it incredibly difficult to locate a leak.
+This is what can make it incredibly difficult to locate a leak.
 Leaks are fairly obvious when they are coming from exposed pipe work and spitting water all over your house, but they can be incredibly difficult to find when the pipe in question is buried deep within the walls or the floor.

 “This is even more problematic when you consider how insidious hidden leaks can be.
 They have the potential to damage the structural integrity of the building by degrading masonry and crumbling plasterwork, not to mention promoting the growth of harmful mould.”
-Matt Wells also states, a plumbing expert from Hills Emergency Plumber.
+Matt Wells states, a plumbing expert from Hills Emergency Plumber.

 In the past, plumbers had to make an educated guess about the location of leaking pipes in the property.
 They were often forced to drill through the walls in many different locations before they could find it.
 Fortunately there are now many technological innovations in this area that can help us precisely pinpoint exactly where a leak is, meaning we can swiftly locate it and fix it before it has the chance to cause any significant damage to the structure of the home.